top of page

 Researcher

-I am an inorganic chemist by training and earned a PhD in Chemistry (condensed matter research and instrumental analytics) from the University of Bern in 2016.
+I am an inorganic and analytical chemist by training and earned a PhD in Chemistry and Molecular Sciences from the University of Bern in 2016.
 In 2017, after a maternity leave, I accepted a position in the Rosetta/ROSINA team of PD Dr. M. Rubin and Prof. em.
 Dr. K. Altwegg at the Physics Institute of my home university.
-As a postdoctoral researcher in the exciting discipline of space science, I am thinking about comets and their teachings on the evolution of the organic matter that culminated in carbon-based life on Earth.
+As a postdoctoral researcher in the exciting discipline of space science, I have been thinking about comets and their composition every day for 8 years.
+Now it's time to start my own research group in the framework of an SNSF Starting Grant project ("Abiotic Organic Complexity") approved in 2025.
+Looking forward to it!

 Chemistry Teacher